Non-vestibular Causes of Dizziness and Imbalance

 - Stroke and TIA affecting the back of the brain

 Dizziness, vertigo (spinning sensation), nystagmus (uncontrollable eye movements), gait disturbance, ataxia (loss of full control of body movements), hearing loss and tinnitus (ringing in the ears) can be symptoms of reduced blood supply to the back of the brain (vertebrobasilar insufficiency or VBI).
-Stroke and TIA (transient ischemic attack) are medical emergencies – call 911 or go to the nearest hospital emergency department.
+Stroke and TIA (transient ischemic attack) are medical emergencies – call 911 or other emergency services right away.

 More information: Heart and Stroke Canada